yangshutingg/dsa4264/README.md

 This project focuses on analyzing toxicity (Content that is rude, disrespectful, or otherwise likely to make someone leave a discussion) in Singapore Subreddits text data to uncover insights and patterns.
 Using natural language processing (NLP) techniques, we process, analyze, and visualize text data to identify sentiment trends and key topic clusters.

 ## Data Access
-To run the dashboard for this project, you’ll need, at a minimum, a raw data file with the columns: `timestamp`, `link`, and `text`, saved within your project’s `data` subfolder.
+To run the entire project, you’ll need, at a minimum, a raw data file with the columns: `timestamp`, `link`, and `text`, saved within your project’s `data` subfolder.
 For running individual scripts, ensure you have access to any necessary intermediate data files.

 Please note that the raw data used in this project is restricted and not publicly accessible due to ownership limitations.
 For data access requests, contact the respective data owner or organisation.
 If you have questions or need processed sample data for testing, feel free to open an issue in this repository.
 We’ll assist within the allowed guidelines.